rezahusain/erflow-industrial/README.md

 Your all set!

 ## Main Features
-In this video, I walk you through the process of filling out an injury form, seeing where you are within the queue, and viewing the notes left on your queue spot by the hospital admin.<br>
+In this video, I walk you through the process of filling out an injury form, seeing where you are within the queue, and viewing the notes left on your queue spot by the hospital admin.<br />

 https://github.com/user-attachments/assets/27331265-8b5f-47a4-a9a7-70e1df0d861b